All articles

 001, Central

-After a brief shutdown, Hong Kong’s original hidden bar, 001, has triumphantly returned, this time concealed within the mazelike corridors of heritage-prison-turned-arts-hotspot Tai Kwun.
-The bar’s dimly lit speakeasy vibe belies a cocktail list that is a masterclass in reinvention – the bar’s Negroni Negroni (twin shots of different gins, bitters, vermouths) is an unapologetic delight.
+Hong Kong’s first speakeasy bar, 001, is concealed within the mazelike corridors of heritage-prison-turned-arts-hotspot Tai Kwun.
+The bar’s dimly lit vibe belies a cocktail list that is a masterclass in reinvention – the bar’s Negroni Negroni (twin shots of different gins, bitters, vermouths) is an unapologetic delight.
+001 is a leader in the industry: perfect for a Hong Kong night out.

 Bar Leone, Central